whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-It's so easy to use Erlang from Elixir that it's almost ridicolous.
+Actually, you're often forced to use Erlang libraries (e.g., `crypto`) since there is no Elixir alternative.